MSc Environmental Monitoring, Modelling and Reconstruction

 - Python Programming

-Assessment 2 comprises implementing an algorithm from the literature into a script in order to undertake data analysis for a client.
-Students submit the working code for the algorithm as well as a report for your client explaining the approach and its limitations.
+Assessment 2 comprises converting a pseudocode algorithm from the literature into a script in order to undertake data analysis for a client.
 (60%)

 Additional formative feedback available in class and via a programming forum.

 • Battersby, S. E., Finn, M. P., Usery, E. L., & Yamamoto, K. H. (2014).
 Implications of web Mercator and its use in online mapping.
 Cartographica: The International Journal for Geographic Information and Geovisualization, 49(2), 85-101.